 Can I bet sports online in West Virginia?

 Yes.
 As of Dec.
 27, 2018, West Virginia state law allows for license holders to offer sports betting in both land-based and electronic settings.

 Casino operator Delaware North launched its BetLucky.com online and mobile app for WV sports betting.
 Other apps are expected to follow in 2019.

 How old do I have to be to bet in West Virginia?

 Patrons must be at least 21 years old to gamble in West Virginia.

 Which West Virginia teams can I bet on?

-There are no professional sports teams in the state, but West Virginia will allow residents to place bets on its collegiate athletics, such as Division 1 programs West Virginia University and Marshall.
+There are no professional sports teams in the state, but West Virginia will allow residents to place bets on collegiate athletics at in-state schools, such as West Virginia University and Marshall.

 Who will oversee West Virginia sports betting?